MoigeMatino/data-structures-algorithms-python/graphs/has_cycle/README.md

 # has cycle

-Write a function, has_cycle, that takes in an object representing the adjacency list of a directed graph.
+Write a function, `has_cycle`, that takes in an object representing the adjacency list of a directed graph.
 The function should return a boolean indicating whether or not the graph contains a cycle.

 ## test_00